 The following behavior is prohibited in the residence hall:

-NYU Summer Programs and/or University staff will review all such reports and may interview students connected with the case.
+NYU High School Programs and/or University staff will review all such reports and may interview students connected with the case.
 Students are expected to cooperate with the interview process.
 Based upon the information available to the staff, should the staff determine that no violation occurred the case will be closed.

 The student will receive official notification of the final decision via email.
 Serious violations will most likely lead to dismissal from the student’s program(s) without refund.
 Disciplinary decisions are final and cannot be appealed.

-There is a zero tolerance policy with respect to the possession or use of alcohol or illegal drugs and substances (including paraphernalia).
+There is a zero-tolerance policy with respect to the possession or use of alcohol or illegal drugs and substances (including paraphernalia).
 Any student determined to have violated these policies will immediately be dismissed from their program(s) without refund.

 Students found in possession or use of cigarettes, e-cigarettes, and vaporizers (including paraphernalia) may immediately be dismissed from their program(s) without refund.

-All other policy violations will be addressed in accordance with NYU Summer Programs adjudication processes, and may result in a variety of sanctions ranging from a warning to dismissal from the summer program(s) without refund depending upon the circumstances of the violation.
+All other policy violations will be addressed in accordance with NYU High School Programs adjudication processes, and may result in a variety of sanctions ranging from a warning to dismissal from the program without refund depending upon the circumstances of the violation.